Kroger charges customer $12,000 for oranges, bounces bank account

 So what can you do to make sure an error like this never happens to you?

-Dillingham says he will always look at his order carefully before using pickup.
+Dillingham said he will always look at his order carefully before using pickup.
+His advice to others?

-His advice to others is "if you are getting a pickup order make sure you get a digital receipt, because you don't get a paper receipt."
+"If you are getting a pickup order, make sure you get a digital receipt, because you don't get a paper receipt."

 This is also one more reminder of the extra protection credit cards provide vs. a debit card.